ivf-infertility.com home

 Ovarian transposition

-Ovarian transposition is where ovaries are replaced away from the radiation field ans is an option prior to radiotherapy.
-If IVF is needed in the future, tranvaginal egg collection will not be possible if ovaries high up.
+Ovarian transposition is where ovaries are replaced away from the radiation field is an option prior to radiotherapy.
+If IVF is needed in the future, tranvaginal egg collection will not be possible if ovaries are high up.
 Laparoscopic collection may be possible though potentially hazardous in the presence of major abdominal scarring (following surgery).
 Transposition can be performed laparoscopicaly just before the start of radiotherapy.

 Current practice